First Published on November 14, 2016

 - The best way, however, is to fly from Chennai or Kolkata to Port Blair.
 There are plenty of flights from these two cities.
 However, the same can get quite expensive as they are always running full.

-- Ross Island entrance fees is at INR 30 per adult.
+- Ross Island entrance fees are at INR 30 per adult.
 Children below 5 years are free.
 Cameras are charged at INR 30 If you are carrying a video recorder, it will be INR 75.

-- There are no guides at the island.
+- There are no guides on the island.
 There are a few signage that explains the various structures to you.
 However, if you are keen on a guide, there is just one Ms. Anuradha, who can be hired for INR 300 for a private tour.

 - Remember to wear flat shoes and comfortable clothes as there is plenty of walking to be done.

 - For those who are disabled or are not keen on walking, battery-operated golf carts are available on rent.
 Personally, I avoided those as they take away the charm of being a Lara Croft and I really wanted to explore the interiors of those ruins on my own.

 - There are snacks and water available on sale at the restored bakery on the Island.